 Analyst Coverage: Philip Howard

-However, it is not always as simple as just passing the data through a query.
-It may be more a question of pattern recognition, whereby a series of correlated events together meet or fail to meet an expected pattern.
-For example, credit card fraud detection is a common use case for this technology and the same is true for the identification of “low and slow” attacks against corporate infrastructures.
+Note, however, that it is not always as simple as just passing the data through a query.
+It may be more a question of pattern recognition whereby a series of events are correlated and together meet or fail to meet an expected pattern.
+For example, credit card fraud detection is a common use for streaming analytics.

-For a long time complex event processing was looking for significant numbers of use cases outside capital markets.
+For a long time, complex event processing was looking for significant numbers of use cases outside capital markets.
 The advent of big data and the Internet of Things has provided just such opportunities.
 Thus the main trend in the market is actually the shift away from complex event processing and towards streaming analytics.
-It is also notable that there are a number of NoSQL initiatives around streaming: for example, Apache Spark.

 From a technical perspective the market consists of two groups of products: streaming platforms and streaming analytics platforms.
 The former are typically based on Apache open source projects, whereas the latter are mostly commercial developments of products that were originally targeted at complex event processing.
 Thus the open source projects tend to be less mature in their support for analytics and this is where most new development is taking place.
 Specifically, these open source streaming platforms are adding storage (click here for a more detailed discussion on this topic) and moving towards merging batch and real-time query capabilities.

 There are multiple open source streaming products, supported by a variety of vendors, most notably Kafka (Confluent), Flink (previously data Artisans, now Viverica) and Spark Streaming (Databricks), though this category also includes suppliers such as Lightbend, Streamsets and Streamlio.
 As mentioned, these will often support third-party analytics.
 It is also worth noting Cloudera’s support for NiFi (and MiNiFi), which are used for streaming data from edge devices within an Internet of Things context.